SlackmasterFelipeCafe/Equipment-GAS/README.md

 - **SendResponseEditEmail**, function that sends an email if a reservation is edited.
 Email sends listing of current reservation values

 ## EquipmentCalendarFunctions:

+Functions used to check and update GGGSC Equipment Calendars
 - **runCalendarCheck**
 - **returnCalendarID**
 - **returnCalendarURL**